 Physical Wellness: making choices to avoid harmful habits and practice behaviors that support your physical body, health and safety

-Intellectual Wellness: engaging in creative and mentally stimulating activities, expanding your knowledge through cultural, artistic, or skill-based learning, and sharing knowledge and skill with others
+Intellectual Wellness: Engaging in creative and mentally stimulating activities, expanding your knowledge through cultural, artistic, or skill-based learning, and sharing knowledge and skill with others

-Occupational Wellness: getting personal fulfillment from your job or academic pursuits, and contributing to knowledge and skills, while maintaining a work-life balance
+Occupational Wellness: Getting personal fulfillment from your job or academic pursuits, and contributing to knowledge and skills, while maintaining a work-life balance

 Academic Advising and Career Development